amitparag/Incipient-Slip-Detection/README.md

 The training dataset was collected by performing the wriggling motion.

-We define "wriggle" as a sequence of motions that involve:
+We define "wiggle" as a sequence of motions that involve:

 - **Perpendicular Shake**: This type of shake involves applying a perturbation perpendicular to the surface or direction of motion.
 It induces movement in a direction perpendicular to the end-effector's current orientation or path.
 - **Rotation Shake**: Rotation shake applies a perturbation that causes the end-effector to rotate around its axis.
 This rotation can be clockwise or counterclockwise, altering the orientation of the end-effector.